 1. Open the same Fire TV Stick Preference settings page.
 And, select data monitoring.

 2. You will find the data monitoring option is turned Off.
-Use the select button in remote and enable it.
+Use the select button on the remote and enable it.

 Data monitoring options will be revealed.